 Research has shown that many pet owners haven’t seriously considered insuring their pooch.
 In fact, more than 3 out of 4 people haven’t investigated it at all.

-We never want you to have to put a dollar value on your dog’s life, so at PD we make it easy for you to choose.
-We have three levels of pet insurance cover starting at just $1 a day.
+We never want you to have to put a dollar value on your dog’s life, so we make it easy for you to choose.
+We have three levels of pet insurance cover that’s affordable and easy to understand plus we pay out claims within two business days.
 Nice!

 What to expect from your fur baby